afuturemodern/audioAnalysis/README.md

 `make install`

-to compile .cpp files after installation:
+to compile .cpp files and run:

 `make`
 `./dataAnal`